Gibbs free energy: Standard Gibbs energy change of formation

-The standard Gibbs free energy of formation of a compound is the change of Gibbs free energy that accompanies the formation of 1 mole of that substance from its component elements, in their standard states (the most stable form of the element at 25 °C and 100 kPa).
-Its symbol is Δ_{f}G˚.
+The standard Gibbs free energy of formation of a compound is the change of Gibbs free energy that accompanies the formation of 1 mol of that substance from its component elements, in their standard states (the most stable form of the element at 25 °C and 100 kPa).
+Its symbol is $\Delta_\mathrm{f}G^\circ$.

 All elements in their standard states (diatomic oxygen gas, graphite, etc.) have standard Gibbs free energy change of formation equal to zero, as there is no change involved.